Frequently asked questions on country-by-country reporting

 A constituent entity is a separate business unit of the MNE group that is included in the consolidated group for financial reporting purposes.
 This includes a permanent establishment if a separate income statement is prepared for regulatory, financial, internal management or tax purposes.
 Under the U.S. regulations, a constituent entity includes a disregarded entity but does not include foreign corporations or partnerships of the U.S. MNE for which informational reporting is not required due to lack of control or any permanent establishment of such foreign corporation or foreign partnership.

-Yes, if a MNE has operations in a country or countries that have implemented CbCR and exceeds the applicable revenue thresholds.
+Yes, if an MNE has operations in a country or countries that have implemented CbCR and group revenue exceeds the applicable revenue thresholds.

 Designating a surrogate parent allows MNEs to avoid multiple local filings when the ultimate parent country doesn’t require CbCR.
 The surrogate parent must be a tax resident in a country that requires CbCR and exchanges information.

-It is important to understand the reporting MNE’s global footprint and which countries will require CbCR, which allow surrogate parent filing and the specific local country requirements for surrogate parent filing.
-Consideration should be given to which tier in the organization may be the surrogate parent, the reputation of the foreign jurisdiction and whether there are appropriate information exchange procedures in place.
+It is important to understand (1) the reporting MNE’s global footprint, (2) which countries will require CbCR, (3) which countries allow surrogate parent filing, and (4) the specific local country requirements for surrogate parent filing.
+Companies should consider where the proposed surrogate parent lies in the organization, the reputation of the foreign jurisdiction and whether there are appropriate information exchange procedures in place.

 No, not every country allows surrogate parent filing.
 Local legislation should be reviewed to determine if surrogate filing is acceptable or if local filing must be done.

 If surrogate filing is not allowed and a constituent entity must file a local report, do the local rules for CbCR govern?

 Yes, local rules regarding timing, currency, reporting standards, content and definitions for CbCR must be adopted.

 How is the transition managed when reporting in the ultimate parent country is eventually required?